narmeshnigam/omvix/readme_files/readme_contact_us.md

 ## 🎯 Page Purpose

-Offer users an easy and reliable way to get in touch with Omvix—whether through direct calls, emails, WhatsApp, or a form submission—ensuring smooth communication across devices.
+Offer users an easy and reliable way to get in touch with iSwift—whether through direct calls, emails, WhatsApp, or a form submission—ensuring smooth communication across devices.

 ---

 ## 👥 Intended Audience

-- Website visitors seeking to ask a question, schedule a service, or locate Omvix’s office
+- Website visitors seeking to ask a question, schedule a service, or locate iSwift’s office

 ---

 ## 🔑 Key Messages

-- Omvix is easy to reach
+- iSwift is easy to reach
 - All queries are welcome—big or small
 - Multiple contact options available for user convenience